-ELECTRO-ACUPUNCTURE: When using an electro acupuncture machine we add small clips to the ends of the acupuncture needles for stimulation, similar to a TENS machine.
+When using an electro acupuncture machine we add small clips to the ends of the acupuncture needles for stimulation, similar to a TENS machine.
 Well controlled electrical impulses are sent through the needles and closely adjusted to maintain patients comfort.
-Electro acupuncture can be an effective modality to speed up the recovery of musculoskeletal conditions.

-CUPPING: Cupping creates a negative pressure as the cups are attached to the skin.
-The cups facilitate moving old or stagnated blood to the surface to be processed faster by the body and replaced with new blood to encourage healing.
-With different styles of cupping such as moving (sliding), stationary, flash (where the cup is momentarily placed on the skin repeatedly) and bleeding (the skin is broken with a single use needle and a cup is placed over top).
+Cupping creates a negative pressure as the cups are attached to the skin.
+The cups helps to move old or stagnated blood to the surface, so that it can be processed faster by the body and replaced with new blood to speed up healing.

-HEAT LAMP: A heat lamp is used to warm an area and is often applied where there is stagnation.
+This is used to warm an area and is often applied where there is stagnation.
 Chinese Medicine believe that where there is stagnation there is pain.
-Ice or Cold stops the movement of Qi and Blood which encourages stagnation, this is why 'Heat' is often used in treatment to help clear the channels or meridians..
+Ice or Cold stops the movement of Qi and Blood which encourages stagnation, this is why 'Heat' is often used in treatment.

-TUI NA: Tui na is a form of Chinese Massage that can be administered while the patient is fully clothed or under a towel or direct to the skin with massage oil.
-There is a variety of techniques such as smoothing, grasping, circular rubbing, pressing and rolling, with the use of fingers, palms, forearm and elbows.
+Tui na is a form of Chinese Massage.
+There are a variety of techniques such as smoothing, grasping, circular rubbing, pressing and rolling, with the use of fingers, palms, forearm and elbows.
 This is also a great modality for children and infants.

-GUA SHA: A Gua sha tool is a flat hand held tool often made from horn, crystals or pounamu with various shapes and is used to apply medium pressure over oiled skin to increase blood flow, stimulate the lymphatic system and meridians in the body.
+A Gua sha tool is a flat hand held tool often made from horn, crystals or pounamu.
+They come in various shapes and are used to apply medium pressure over oiled skin to increase blood flow, stimulate the lymphatic system.
 Often used in Facial Rejuvenation.

-EASTERN DIETARY ADVICE: In Chinese Medicine the energetic property of food is considered including their cooking style and how this impacts your body.
+In Chinese Medicine the energetic property of food is considered including their cooking style and how this impacts your body.
 Advice is given for what foods are suitable for your individual diagnosis.
-Nutrition is the basis for TCM with no single diet being the perfect fit for everybody.
+Nutrition is the basis for TCM.